(908) 868-7171

 • 59.1% of LGBTQ students felt unsafe because of their sexual orientation.

-• 32.7% missed at least 1 entire day of school in the last month because they felt unsafe or uncomfortable.
+• 32.7% missed at least one school day last month because they felt unsafe or uncomfortable.

-• 8.6% missed 4 or more days in the last month.
+• 8.6% missed four or more days in the last month.

 • 42.5% avoided bathrooms, and 43.7% avoided lock rooms.